maneshrikant08/ai-chemistry-laboratory-assistant/README.md

 - preventing unsupported LLM answers when evidence is weak
 - balancing grounded question answering with normal conversational behavior
 - making the output clearer through source mode, citations, and UI improvements

-## Submission Notes

-For NeoStats submission, keep the repository public and reviewer-friendly:

-- do not commit real API keys
-- keep the README clear and runnable
-- include the deployment link in the final PPT
-- create the final zip without the virtual environment